top of page

 Retrofit

 Retrofit is the process of improving the performance of a building after it has been built, typically through installing insulation, reducing draughts, and improving the ventilation and heating systems.
-In order to meet the climate crises head-on it’s vital that we improve the carbon impact of heating our homes by reducing heat loss and making the heating systems more energy/carbon efficient.
+In order to meet the climate crisis head-on it’s vital that we improve the carbon impact of heating our homes by reducing heat loss and making the heating systems more energy/carbon efficient.
 It is also a major health issue as poorly ventilated, draughty, cold, and damp buildings create an unhealthy internal environment with condensation and mould growth.

 BEFORE RETROFIT